varsvars

 VS Code / Cursor

-The official vars extension gives you a full editing experience for .vars files — install it from the VS Code Marketplace or search for "vars" in the Extensions panel.
+The vars extension adds language support for .vars files.
+Install it from the VS Code Marketplace or search for "vars" in the Extensions panel.

 Works in VS Code, Cursor, and any editor that supports VS Code extensions.